alirezamshi-zz/AME-CMR/README.md

 ### Building the image embeddings:

-You should donwload the proper dataset (COCO/Flickr30k), then run the `embedding.py` code to get the embedding of images.
+You can download the precomputed embeddings of images from [here](https://github.com/ryankiros/visual-semantic-embedding/) and [here](https://github.com/ivendrov/order-embedding).
+Also, you can download the original images from here, then compute the image features on your image encoder.

 ### Run the main code :